Crock Pot Barbacoa Tacos

 - In a blender, combine the chipotle peppers, cilantro, onion, garlic, lime juice, vinegar, cloves, cumin, oregano, pepper, and salt.
 Blend until smooth.

-- Pour the sauce into the bottom of a large (6 quart+) slow cooker.
+- Pour half the sauce into the bottom of a large (6 quart+) slow cooker.
 Layer the chuck roast (or roasts) on top.
-Top with bay leaves.
+Top with the remaining sauce and bay leaves.
 Pour the beef broth over all, enough to cover.

 For the tacos: